-This short block has many complexities and constraints that make designing a highquality walking and bicycling facility a challenge.
-There is no wide continuous right-ofway here, like on the RAMP and Jean Sweeney Park segments of the trail, since the land on the southern side of Atlantic Avenue was developed as the Webster Square shopping area.
+This short block has many complexities and constraints that make designing a high-quality walking and bicycling facility a challenge.
+There is no wide continuous right-of-way here, like on the RAMP and Jean Sweeney segments of the trail, since the land on the southern side of Atlantic was developed as the Webster Square shopping area.
 While the City does have easements in this area, they are very limited in the area near the existing building that houses Starbucks, especially since there are utilities and doors that encroach into this easement.
 The easement near the Walgreen's parking lot is a landscaped berm, and building in this area would require removing some of this landscaping and constructing a retaining wall.
 There are also busy driveways in this block, major utilities, a fire hydrant, and bus stops.
-As well, this block is bordered by two of the most congested intersections in the City (Atlantic Avenue/Webster Street and Atlantic Avenue/Constitution Way), and the busiest transit intersection (Atlantic Avenue/Webster Street).
-Finally, Atlantic Avenue is a truck route, with high volumes of trucks serving Webster Street businesses, the College of Alameda, and Marina Village Shopping Center.
+As well, this block is bordered by two of the most congested intersections in the city (Atlantic/Webster and Atlantic/Constitution), and the busiest transit intersection (Atlantic/Webster).
+Finally, Atlantic Avenue is a truck route, with high volumes of trucks serving Webster Street businesses, College of Alameda and Marina Village Shopping Center.